Tekki/sql-ledger/doc/upgrade.md

 Finally, log in to your database to complete the upgrade to version 4.

+Custom scripts written for version 3 have to consider the following changes:

+- The names of the SQL-Ledger Perl modules are built using their relative path, for example `SL::Form`.
+- The global variables no longer exist as such, but have been moved to the new global hash `%slconfig`.
+The former `$userspath` for example is now called as `$slconfig{userspath}`.
+- Buttons in the user interface built with HTML `<input>` tags are no longer supported and function calls are not translated back to English.
+Buttons are now written using `<button>` tags with the name of the targeted function as value.

 ## Downgrade from Version 4 to Version 3

-You can always revert from version 4.0 to any release of 3.2.12.65 or newer.
+You can always revert from a version 4.0 database to any release of 3.2.12.65 or newer.
 When your branches point to one of those versions, run `git switch full` to move to the 3.x line and `git switch main` to return to the 4.x line.
 Remember that each branch uses its own configuration files (conf vs. YAML format) and changes in one set are not mirrored to the other.